Lachen

-LACHENThe Gateway to Gurudongmar
+The Gateway to Gurudongmar

 Lachen is a high-altitude village in North Sikkim, India, at roughly 2,750 m, set in a protected zone of the Sikkim Himalaya.
-It is the staging base for Gurudongmar Lake — one of the highest lakes in the world at over 5,400 m, near the Tibetan frontier — and Chopta Valley.
+It is the staging base for Gurudongmar Lake, one of the highest lakes in the world at over 5,400 m, near the Tibetan frontier, and Chopta Valley.
 It is the deeper-altitude counterpart to Lachung.
 MyTripMyTravel operates Lachen as a permit-managed, medically-aware high-altitude extension of the Sikkim circuit.

-Lachen is North Sikkim's far end — a village that exists, for the traveller, as the launch point for Gurudongmar, one of the highest motorable lakes on earth at over 5,400 m near the Tibetan frontier.
+Lachen is North Sikkim's far end, a village that exists, for the traveller, as the launch point for Gurudongmar, one of the highest motorable lakes on earth at over 5,400 m near the Tibetan frontier.

-It is paired with Lachung but is operationally distinct: Lachung points toward Yumthang and rhododendron valleys; Lachen points up — into rarer air, frontier-controlled zones, and altitude that genuinely matters.
+It is paired with Lachung but is operationally distinct: Lachung points toward Yumthang and rhododendron valleys; Lachen points up, into rarer air, frontier-controlled zones, and altitude that genuinely matters.

-The protected area requires permits, military checkpoints, and pre-dawn departures for the Gurudongmar drive, and the altitude requires acclimatised pacing — neither is negotiable, both are handled.
+The protected area requires permits, military checkpoints, and pre-dawn departures for the Gurudongmar drive, and the altitude requires acclimatised pacing, neither is negotiable, both are handled.

-MyTripMyTravel runs Lachen as a permit-managed, medically-aware extension from a Gangtok base — only when conditions, season, and party readiness align — with the same Sikkim chauffeured-fleet protocol that runs the rest of the circuit.
+MyTripMyTravel runs Lachen as a permit-managed, medically-aware extension from a Gangtok base, only when conditions, season, and party readiness align, with the same Sikkim chauffeured-fleet protocol that runs the rest of the circuit.

-Lachen at a glance
+At a glance

-When to Deploy
+When to visit

-March – mid-June, October – November
+March to mid-June, October to November

-Permit-controlled pre-dawn drive to one of the highest lakes on earth — altitude-pacing essential.
+Permit-controlled pre-dawn drive to one of the highest lakes on earth, altitude-pacing essential.

 Chopta Valley

-The alpine river valley near Thangu — a softer altitude day from Lachen.
+The alpine river valley near Thangu, a softer altitude day from Lachen.

 Lachen village & monastery